 The serpent is referring to the hissing sound it emits by exhaling air from its mouth, similar to what we do when we whistle.
 This same word is used in Jeremiah 46:22 “The voice thereof shall go like a serpent (H5175)” with emphasis on his voice or as the NIV translates it, “…hiss like a fleeing serpent.”

-This sound is characteristic of what we discussed in Inventory, chapter 2 referring to Big Bang, which broadcasts an identifying tone called the cosmic microwave background, the very faint thermal radiation left over from the cooling of the initial immensely hot Big Bang, also referred to as the universal fossil echo due to its glow in the microwave region of the radio spectrum.
-This is the final piece of the Bible picture for this verse in Job.
+This sound is characteristic of what we discussed in Inventory, chapter 2, referring to Big Bang; it broadcasts an identifying tone called the cosmic microwave background.
+It’s the very faint thermal radiation left over from the cooling of the initial immensely hot Big Bang, also referred to as the universal fossil echo due to its glow in the microwave region of the radio spectrum.
+That’s the final piece of the Bible picture for this verse in Job.
 Let’s put it all together.

-The Biblical Hebrew word nachash has many contours and some of you will know that it refers to the ultimate ‘serpent’–the devil mentioned in Genesis 3 which we will get to in due time.
-However, in the context we’re discussing, in Job 26.13, it is clear the object is creation of the heavens, hence the Bible reference to the hissing sound.
-Remember how Biblical Hebrew can be used figuratively to help understand concepts different from what the original word specifically displays.
+The Biblical Hebrew word nachash has many contours, and some of you will know that it refers to the ultimate serpent–the devil mentioned in Genesis 3, which we will get to in due time.
+However, in the context we’re discussing, in Job 26.13, it is clear the object is the creation of the heavens, hence the Bible reference to the hissing sound.
+Remember how Biblical Hebrew can be used figuratively to help understand concepts different from what the original word accurately displays.

 I don’t think Job fully understood what he was saying.
-But, thanks to science and some discoveries by Stephen Hawking, we are beginning to see how the universe came into being, and with the help of a deeper understanding of Biblical Hebrew—that comes from various nuances of Hebrew roots as noted by the King James translators and coordinated by Strong—we can begin to grasp the relationship between the beginning of the universe God and what the Bible has to say.
+But, thanks to science and some discoveries by Stephen Hawking, we are beginning to see how the universe came into being.
+With the help of a deeper understanding of Biblical Hebrew—that comes from various nuances of Hebrew roots as noted by the King James translators and coordinated by Strong—we can begin to grasp the relationship between the beginning of the universe God and what the Bible has to say.